Deano10134/python-p3-instance-methods/README.md

 With all tests passing, you have successfully written multiple instance methods and _two_ different classes!

-The ability to define methods and behaviors in our classes for our instances makes Python classes behave not just as factories, capable of instantiating new individual instances, but also as a blueprint, defining what those instances can do.
+The ability to define methods and behaviours in our classes for our instances makes Python classes behave not just as factories, capable of instantiating new individual instances, but also as a blueprint, defining what those instances can do.